libvips/nip2-extras/tools/Draw scale bar/README.md

 ## In the main (workspace) window:
 * Create or open an image.
   * Go to **File > Open** and select the image or group of images required.
-* The image or group should appear as item (probably **A1**) in your currently selected column, showing a thumbnail along with some of the basic image metadata.
+* The image or group should appear as item (probably **A1**) in your currently selected column, showing a thumbnail along with some of the basic image metadata or the details of the image group.
-* If using a single resolution value in ppmm, simply type that number into the text box at the bottom of your column.
+* If using a single resolution value in ppmm, simply type that number into the text box at the bottom of your column, creating **A2**.
-  * A group of resolution numbers can also be created by typing in the values, in the same text box, using the syntax shown:
+  * A group of resolution numbers can also be created, as **A2**, by typing in the values, in the same text box, using the syntax shown:
 ```
 Group [10000,15000,20000]
 ```
+* Make sure you have nothing selected, by left clicking on an empty part of the nip2 background.
-* Select your image/group of images, by clicking on it, and then also select your resolution number of group of resolution numbers by clicking on it while holding down the **ctrl** key.
+* Select your image/group of images (**A1**), by clicking on it, and then, while holding down the **ctrl** key, also select your resolution number or group of resolution numbers (**A2**) by clicking on it.
 * In the main menu select **Toolkits > Extras > Draw Scale Bar**.
 * A new scale bar widget will be added to you selected column.
 * Adjust the various options as required to adjust the format of the scale bar.
   * For single images the results will be shown in the thumbnail of the widget.
   * For groups of images you will need use the **Edit > Ungroup** option to unpack the group and see all of the results.
   * Please note that groups can be saved in one go.

+# Problems
+* If you have any consistant problems with this function please do check the instructions, if this does not help please do [open and issue](https://github.com/libvips/nip2-extras/issues) describing the problem so it can be fixed.
+* One comon problem with nip2 is receiving an "argument" replated error, if this occurs please make sure you only have the corredct two items, in this case **A1** and **A2** selected before you run the function.
+Also please check, if you are using a group of resoulution numbers, that the number of numbers in the group (**A2**) match the number of images listed in your image group (**A1**).

 # Screenshots
 <table><tr><td><img src="https://github.com/jpadfield/nip2-extras/blob/master/images/dsb_01.png" height="310" alt="Example Screenshot"></td><td><img src="https://github.com/jpadfield/nip2-extras/blob/master/images/dsb_02.png" height="310" alt="Example Screenshot"></td></tr></table>